xtmtd/Phylogenomics/scripts/README.md

 1. Type 'bash BUSCO_extraction.sh BUSCO_folder', e.g., bash BUSCO_extraction.sh BUSCOs/.
 All the BUSCO results (run_* folders) are deposited in the same folder, e.g., BUSCOs/.
 2. Tools TransDecoder, parallel are used in this script and will be automatically checked prior to formal analyses.
-3. Modifying the head name of the fasta files for each locus, and placed all them in 0-raw_busco/.
+3. Modify the head name of the fasta files for each locus, and placed all them in 0-raw_busco/.
-4. Merging sequences of the same locus into the fasta files, and placed all these fasta files in 1-raw_loci/.
+4. Merge sequences of the same locus into the fasta files, and placed all these fasta files in 1-raw_loci/.
-5. Filtering loci having too few taxa (less than three), and palced the rest of the fasta files in 2-loci_filter/.
+5. Filter loci having too few taxa (less than three), and palced the rest of the fasta files in 2-loci_filter/.

  ● align_MAFFT.sh: